DzeryCZ/Character-LCD-over-I2C/README.md

 gotoSecondLine
 --------------

-Move cursor to start of second line
+Move cursor to start of the second line

 No arguments